 July 22, 2020 | By Patrick T. McCloskey

-On June 17, 2020 Governor Cuomo signed into law temporary amendments to the New York Business Corporation Law (BCL) to facilitate corporate governance via remote communication amid Covid-19.
-While similar BCL modifications were previously implemented by Governor Cuomo on an interim basis through Executive Orders during the earlier stages of the Covid-19 pandemic, the amendments codified in this legislative enactment supersede the earlier changes and will remain effective for the duration of New York’s Covid-19 state of emergency, subject to an outside expiration date of December 31, 2021.
+On April 6, 2020 Governor Cuomo signed into law amendments to the New York Business Corporation Law (BCL) to facilitate corporate governance via remote communication during New York’s Covid-19 state of emergency.
+These modifications were initially implemented by Governor Cuomo on an interim basis through Executive Orders during the earlier stages of the Covid-19 pandemic, and although the changes were codified by legislative enactment later in 2020, they were initially set to expire on December 31, 2021.
+As a result of the recent legislation, these changes will remain effective for the duration of New York’s Covid-19 state of emergency or until December 31, 2021, whichever is later.

-Specifically: (i) Section 602(a) of the BCL was temporarily amended to give a board of directors the discretion to convene a virtual shareholders’ meeting1 and (ii) Section 708(b) of the BCL was temporarily amended to provide that directors may deliver a unanimous written consent by e-mail.
+Subject to the modified effectiveness period: (i) Section 602(a) of the BCL has been amended to give a board of directors the discretion to convene a virtual shareholders’ meeting1 and (ii) Section 708(b) of the BCL has been amended to provide that directors may deliver a unanimous written consent by e-mail.

 Virtual Shareholders’ Meetings